 "Summing up all you have seen and heard, gentlemen," said Vice President Maxwell, "you may understand why it is that we distribute eight million dollars’ worth of shoes entirely through retail trade.

 "The merchandise produced under the conditions which you have seen cannot help but be good as it is possible to make it at the prices asked.
 The personnel of the firm as well as the whole body of employees enter into their manufacture, because they are all interested and happy in their work."

+This article originally appeared in the Boston Globe, October 1, 1913.
 The Jamaica Plain Historical Society is extremely grateful to Peter O’Brien for his assistance in transcribing this article.